Kamosabe/streamqueue/Streaming/ApacheS4/1-introduction.md

 ## Introduction

+In S4 there is a Processing Element (PE) which consumes an event, emit one or more events or publish the results.
+Emitted events can be consumed by other Processing Elements.
+The implementation of a Processing Element can be for example a quote splitter and another Processing Element based on the quote splitter can be a word counter.

 | Fact                | Description |
 | :--- | :--- |
 | Software developer  | Matthieu Morel (Lead developer) |